CMakePP/CMakePPLang/docs/source/getting_started/cmakepp_examples/utilities.rst

 .. code-block:: cmake

-  # Create three strings, two that are equivaltent and on that is not
+  # Create three strings, two that are equivalent and on that is not
   set(string_a "Hello World")
   set(string_b "Hello World")
   set(string_c "Goodbye World")